 Clinical Epidemiology in Action: Mini-symposium Division of Clinical Epidemiology, 14 June 2023

-The Mini-symposium offers an opportunity to learn about our recent research in the field of clinical epidemiology: from global mental health to trial methodology, from scoping reviews to the latest trial results, from interim-analyses to ready-to-publish manuscripts.
+The ClinEpi Mini-symposium provided a great opportunity for us to share findings from our most recent research: from global mental health to trial methodology, from scoping reviews to the latest trial results, from interim-analyses to ready-to-publish manuscripts.
+Thanks to eveyone who attended and contributed to this sucessful event!

 Time